-BTEC 222 Emerging Laboratory Techniques (4 semester hours)
+BTEC 222 Emerging Laboratory Techniques\ (4 semester hours)

-Prerequisites: Either BTEC 170 and/or BIOL 102-103, CHEM 151-152, BIOL 320 or permission of instructor
+Prerequisites: BIOL 102-103 or permission of instructor

 Description: This course covers the planning, execution and implementation of experimental design, the first step toward independent research.
 The problem areas covered center primarily on abstract principles that are difficult to convey in the standard lecture format.
 Accordingly, this course is laboratory intensive - 6 laboratory hours per week - with visual and hands-on experiments used to reinforce concepts.
 Offered as needed.